Hiding file extensions in Windows carries risks

 However, when we enable the display of file extensions, we see that this is not a PDF file, but an executable file.

 With the appearance of file extensions in Windows, we have found that this is not a secure file to run and possibly save to our computer.
-Probably is a ransomware or malware or could install which could have compromised the entire network.
+Probably is a ransomware or malware or it could install backdoors that could have compromised the entire network.

 We recommend that our readers allow all file extensions in Windows 10 to be displayed so that they know exactly the type of file they are interacting with.